falcopackages/falco-cli/docs/the_cli/crud.rst

     ]

 Much cleaner, specifying that option means you consider the ``Product`` model as the entry point of your ``products`` app.
-So, instead of the base URL of the app looking like ``products/products/``, it will just be ``products/``, assuming you registered your URLs in your root URL config like this:
+So, instead of the base URL of the app looking like ``products/products/``, it will just be ``products/``.

+Note that the app is also registered in your root URL config.
+Here is an example of how the ``products`` app will be registered.
+This occurs when you generate ``crud`` views for a model and there is no existing ``urls.py`` file for the app.
+The command is responsible for creating it.

 .. code-block:: python
     :caption: config/urls.py